wso2-attic/ballerina-integrator/README.md

 - Create the above directories in your local machine, along with the empty `.bal` files.

-- Then open the terminal and navigate to `restful-service/guide` and run Ballerina project initializing toolkit.
+- Then open the terminal, navigate to restful-service/guide, and run the Ballerina project initializing toolkit.
 ```bash
    $ ballerina init
 ```

 ### Developing the RESTful web service

-- We can start by defining a Ballerina HTTP service for our order management service: `orderMgt`.
-The `orderMgt` service can be composed of multiple resources, with each resource being responsible for a specific order management functionality.
+- You can start by defining a Ballerina HTTP service for the order management service `orderMgt`.
+The `orderMgt` service can comprise of multiple resources where each resource is responsible for a specific order management functionality.

-- You can add the following code segment to your `order_mgt_service.bal` file.
-It contains a service skeleton upon which we can build the order management service.
+You can add the following code segment to your `order_mgt_service.bal` file.
+It contains a service skeleton based on which you can build the order management service.
-For each order management operation, there is a dedicated resource and inside each resource we can implement the order management operation logic.
+For each order management operation, there is a dedicated resource.
+You can implement the order management operation logic inside each resource.

 ##### Skeleton code for order_mgt_service.bal
 ```ballerina